donbr/cdl2024_masterclass/README.md

   6. Build a context-specific _entity linker_ based on entity resolution results above, blending unstructured elements into the "backbone" graph
   7. Show how to use the resulting knowledge graph and vector database together in a _GraphRAG_ application

-This is the logical order for how the componets would fit together in a production workflow.
+This is the logical order for how the components would fit together in a production workflow.
 We will consider each step, not exactly in this order, to highlight how the parts are integrated.